 The raspberry is suitable for software projects.
 With just plug and play.
 You do not need to learn a lot of electronics to get aboard.
 However, to build a rasp project it is recommended to acquaint yourself with some programming knowledge.

 Sometimes it is recommended to use both boards where your project is complicated and needs some hardware interactions as well as software logic.
 Both boards could be ideal used side by side.
 Ever thought of bringing together two Hollywood stars into one movie.
-That's how it sounds.
+That’s how it sounds.
 For more information about these two devices check the next part of this article.
-5 similarities you never spotted between a pi and a raspberry.
+5 similarities you never spotted between pi and raspberry.

 In order to make a good decision between both boards, you have to stay tuned for part II of this article.
 We will point out the similarities between the Arduino and the Raspberry.